Longitudinal Data Analysis Using Stata

 However, there is also a major difficulty with panel data: repeated observations are typically correlated, and this invalidates the usual assumption that observations are independent.
 As a result, confidence intervals and p-values can be severely biased.
 In some cases, coefficients may also be biased downward.

-This course covers four methods for solving the problem of dependent observations: robust standard errors, generalized estimating equations, random effects models and fixed effects models.
-You’ll learn how to use these methods for quantitative outcomes, categorical outcomes, and count data outcomes.
+You’ll learn how to use these methods (robust standard errors, generalized estimating equations, random effects models and fixed effects models) for quantitative outcomes, categorical outcomes, and count data outcomes.
 You’ll also learn which methods are best suited for different kinds of applications.

 This is a hands-on seminar with ample opportunities to practice these new methods.